-The City of Manhattan Beach’s Climate Resiliency Project includes the creation of a Climate Action and Adaptation Plan (CAAP), hazard and vulnerability analyses including evaluating Sea Level Rise and Storm Drain flooding, increasing coastal resiliency through beach dune enhancement, and a Local Coastal Program planning update.
+The City of Manhattan Beach’s Climate Resiliency Program, includes the creation of a Climate Action and Adaptation Plan (CAAP), hazard and vulnerability analyses including evaluating Sea Level Rise and Storm Drain flooding, increasing coastal resiliency through beach dune enhancement, and a Local Coastal Program planning update.

 January 31, 2018 at 6 PM in Council Chambers, the City held an Environmental Study Session with Council and the public.
 This meeting kicked-off the formation of a new Sustainability Task Force as well as the Environmental Work Plan projects and policies.
 The Environmental Work Plan included a plan for creation of a City Climate Action Plan.